keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 # [Tracking SARS-CoV-2](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=region&d=tree&f_country=Austria)

 Until today, CeMM sequenced viral genomes from 21 Austrian patients.
 In the following analysis, we compared these samples with 8343 viral genomes from 59 countries on all continents.

+Here we see the phylogenetic tree constructed based on all available sequencing data from all around the world.
+Colours represent continents.
+We can see that viral genomes isolated from Austrian patients are diverse, and show similarities to genomes from with a variety of mutations.

 # [Phylogenetic analysis reveals an early branching event in SARS-CoV-2 evolution](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=gt-S_614&d=tree,entropy)